Code-Institute-Submissions/Milestone-Project-156/README.md

 - ### Full width CTA (Call to Action)
 It helps the user understand the purpose of the website at a first glance.
 It allows the business to sell its product and the user to find relatable information right away.
 The height of the CTA is 80% which invites the user to navigate further down the page.

-- ### Choose Your Plan/Sign Up Modal Forms
+- ### Choose Your Plan Modal Forms
-Invites the user to browse available products and their prices and to join the community.
+Allows the user to claim offers and join the community.

 - ### Service Features Section
 Teaches about the main features of the service presented.
 Being of equal importance, they are presented in line.
 Underneath them there is another CTA button.